Debug Desktop Bridge Apps with Advanced Installer

-Debug your desktop application inside an UWP
+Debug your desktop application inside an UWP app container

-extension from Advanced Installer Professional edition, or higher.
+Advanced Installer Professional edition, or higher.

 There are two methods to get an AppX package built and debugged from your current Visual Studio solution: